DevOps-Represent/devopsgirls-bootcamp3/3-1-CodeStar-EC2.md

 ### 6. Observe CodeDeploy redeploy your website with the changes
 6.1.
 Go back to your web browser and open up the AWS CodeStar Dashboard for your project, and refresh the page (Ctrl-F5) 6.2.
-Have a look at the Commit hsitory panel, the Continuous Deployment , and the Application endpoint panel
+Have a look at the Commit history panel, the Continuous Deployment , and the Application endpoint panel
 6.3.
 Right click on the endpoint URL, and open the link in a new tab.
 You will see your newly customised website has been deployed to the cloud!
 ![CodeDeploy](/images/3-1-ec2-static-site/13_codedeploy.png)